vacp2p/rfc/content/docs/rfcs/51/README.md

 # Automatic Sharding

-Autosharding select shards automatically and is the default behaviour for shard choice.
+Autosharding selects shards automatically and is the default behaviour for shard choice.
 The other choices being static and named sharding as seen in previous sections.
 Shards (pubsub topics) MUST be computed from content topics with the procedure below.